serbrio/mooc_csb_2025/Project_I/REPORT.md

 - CommonPasswordValidator
 - NumericPasswordValidator

-To fix the flaw, add password validation to the registration form, i.e. reimplement the clean() method of the form: \
+To fix the flaw, add password validation to the registration form, i.e. reimplement the clean() method of the form by utilizing ***password_validation*** from the django.contrib.auth: \
-https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/forms.py#L15 (Line 15 in forms.py).
+https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/forms.py#L16 (Line 16 in forms.py).

-As there is custom "Account" model in the application, to make password validation work, add property ***password_validator_target*** to the model, which will be checked by validator: \
+As there is the custom "Account" model in the application, to make password validation work, add property ***password_validator_target*** to the model, which will be checked by validator: \
-https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/models.py#L13 (Line 13 in models.py).
+https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/models.py#L16 (Line 16 in models.py).

-Make UserAttributeSimilarityValidator to check property ***password_validator_target*** of the "Account" model: \
+In settings, make UserAttributeSimilarityValidator check property ***password_validator_target*** of the "Account" model: \
 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/mysite/settings.py#L94 (Line 94 in mysite/settings.py). \
 Optionally: fine tune the ***max_similarity*** option of the validator.